Plyrolith/render_selected_strips/README.md

 - Open the *Strip* menu and select the *Render Selected Strips* operator at the bottom
 - Navigate to your destination folder
 - Confirm

+## Additional Tools
+The sequencer's *Add* menu is extended with two addtional operators to import multiple files at once:
+- Stills
+- Movies

+Newly added strips will be placed at the current frame, one after another in alphabetical order.